You Are (Colton Dixon song)

 "You Are" is the debut single by American Christian rock recording artist Colton Dixon.
 It was written by Dixon and busbee while the song's production was handled by Sparrow Records and appears on Dixon's debut album as well as his third album in acoustic form.
+It reached top ten on the Hot Christian Songs and Christian Airplay charts.
+It also became a number one hit on the Christian Digital Sales chart.
+His second consecutive number one on that chart.

 Live performance

 Dixon has performed the song as a special guest on Third Day's 'Miracle Tour' from February 21, 2013, until May 19, 2013.

 Music video

 An official lyric video was released by Colton's VEVO channel on November 28, 2012.